rcpaffenroth/paffenroth-student-research/README.md

 <img src="images/crop_flow.png" height="200" width="300" align="right"/>

 Relational inference between complex joint data distributions is a common challenge in high-dimensional statistics.
-The challenges presented are accentuated in rich data distributions and sparse data domains.
+The challenges presented are accentuated from rich data distributions in sparse data domains.
 Deep Adversarial CCA approaches this task by combining alternative methods to established Bi-Directional GAN, Deep CCA, and Adversarial Autoencoder frameworks to diversify training and inferential opportunities.

 ### Education
   * B.A.
 Reed College, Statistics, 2019